On finiteness of verbal subgroups: Proof of Theorem

-Now we deal with the case where $w$ is the word $[u_1,u_2,\dots,u_s]$, where $u$ is an arbitrary non-commutator word.
+Suppose first that $w$ is the word $[u_1, u_2, \dots, u_s]$, where $u$ is an arbitrary non-commutator word.
 Note that $w(G)=\gamma_s(u(G))$ is the $s$th term of the lower central series of $u(G)$.
 Since $w(G)$ abelian, $u(G)$ is soluble.
 Let $a$ be any $u$-value in $G$.
 By Lemma \ref{[W, W_2, ..., W_k] = 1} we have $[w(G),_{s-1}a]=1$.
 For any $g\in G$ the element $[g,a]$ belongs to $u(G)$ and $[g,_sa]$ belongs to $w(G)$.
 It follows that $[g,_{2s-1}a]=1$, and this shows that all $u$-values are $(2s-1)$-Engel in $G$.
 Lemma \ref{gruenberg} now implies that any subgroup of $G$ generated by finitely many $u$-values is nilpotent.
 In particular, $u(G)$ is locally nilpotent.
 The set of elements of finite order in a locally nilpotent group is a torsion subgroup.
 So $u(G)$ contains a characteristic torsion subgroup $L$ such that $u(G)/L$ is torsion-free.
 Thus, we pass to the quotient $G/L$ and assume that $u(G)$ is torsion-free.